• Web Pick: SmartLeads.ie

 The service allows Lycos news engine users to enter a term in the search box and then click on the "news" tab that appears on the results page.
 Unlike Google, Lycos has yet to set up a separate site for the service.
 Users access Lycos' offering via the portal's standard search function.

 Google introduced a trial version of its news search service in March.
-The beta-site gives users the ability to search for articles from 100 English language on-line publications such as the BBC, CNN and the Washington Post.
+The gives users the ability to search for articles from 100 English language on-line publications such as the BBC, CNN and the Washington Post.
 Google has said it will consider adding additional sites to the list depending on user feedback.

 Both Lycos and Google are responding to an increasing desire among Internet users to access news via search engines.
 A recent Forrester report found that while 42 percent of Internet users read news somewhere on the Web every month, less than one in four do so from a newspaper Web site and fewer than one in five from magazine sites.
 "Internet users value news, but not enough to visit a newspaper or magazine's Web sites very often," said Forrester analyst Lisa Allen.